+The Colombian designer, who founded the eponymous company in the height of street violence and instability in his home country, promises that his "personal ballistic protection solutions" will not only function as intended, but also look incredibly sleek, suave, and sexy on its wearer.
 All of Caballero's creations are recognized by the U.S. National Institute of Justice in the standardized rungs of IIA, II, IIIA, III, and IV protection levels.
 Without getting too technical: these jackets are not for the faint of heart.
 Military personnel, law enforcement, private security, businessmen, heads of state, and personalities, are Caballero's target audience (and, well, at times his target practice).

+Even David Blaine, the quintessential contemporary illusionist, has gotten in on the fun (if you could call it that).
 And though Caballero started out in the war-torn, poverty-stricken, narco-inflicted Colombia of the 1990s, he's recently realized that there's another nearby country in the Western Hemisphere with a high demand for bulletproof fashion: The United States of America.

 "Men have historically been society's protectors, in terms of the country as a whole, the community, and the family.
 This is why men are far more likely to end up in harm's way.
 Men are the more likely victims of assault and everyday violence.
 Men are more likely to be targeted and killed because they hold the primary positions of power in society, including political, economic, and cultural."

 But, surely, we can't let the women and children lag behind?
 After all, though they may not "historically" be "society's protectors," they certainly have always been seen as society's most vulnerable.